 Martha Newson is a postdoctoral researcher at the University of Oxford.

-Her research has appeared in a range of media including The Telegraph, International Business Times, and the New York Post; she has also featured on BBC Radio 4’s World at One, Sky Sports News, and the Freakonomics podcast.
+Her research has appeared in a range of media including The Telegraph, International Business Times, and the New York Post; she has also featured on BBC Radio 4’s World at One, BBC World Service, Sky Sports News, and the Freakonomics podcast.
 She has published as lead author in various journals, including Evolution and Human Behaviour, PLOS ONE, and the International Review for the Sociology of Sport.